David Alaba: 5 landmark moments in a star-studded, historic Bayern Munich career

 While the result was the same as seven years earlier, Alaba's contribution to it was different.
 Occasionally used at centre-back by Pep Guardiola when the ex-Bayern boss' hand was forced by injury, Alaba was permanently established at the heart of the record German champions' rearguard by Flick.

-"I still have that attacking streak in me and would like to go forward from time to time," admitted Alaba, who usually plays a more attacking role for his country.
+"I still have that attacking streak in me and would like to go forward from time to time," admitted Alaba, who usually played a more attacking role for his country.
 "But the way the team is playing right now makes even playing in central defence a lot of fun."

 5) 22 May 2021: Title number 10